HbsAdithya/React-Native-App/README.md

 # React-Native-App
-This for get basic idea about React Native
+This for getting a basic idea about React Native